-Now, as for today recipes.
-I wish I could show you pictures of how this really went down.
-Normally, I cook, set up the area where I’ll snap some pictures while the foods cooking, snap a few when it’s finished and sit down to savor my dinner slowly (this usually has a wrench thrown in it if Handsome isn’t at school late).
+Now, as for today’s French Dip Sandwich recipe, I wish I could show you pictures of how this really went down.
+Normally, I cook, set up the area where I’ll snap some pictures while the food’s cooking, snap a few when it’s finished, and sit down to savor my dinner slowly.
+(This usually has a wrench thrown in it if Handsome isn’t at school late).

 That’s not quite how things went this time around.

-And so after mincing, marinating, simmering, roasting, straining, resting, toasting, slicing and dipping I set this sandwich up for its glamor-shot….
+And so after mincing, marinating, simmering, roasting, straining, resting, toasting, slicing and dipping I set this French dip sandwich up for its glamour shot.

 For the Onion Spread